DigitalContactTracing/covid_code/doc/docs/DigitalContactTracing.md

 Implements a policy on a node in a graph.

+The method gets the neighbors of the node, and for each neighbor it applies the policy to decide if it is 'at risk' or not.

 **INPUT**

-* graph - a netwrokx graph
+* graph - networkx.classes.graph.Graph snapshots of the temporal graph
 * node - the id of the node under consideration